gowrisankarponnusamy/AI-powered-smart-waste-classification/README.md

 This project provides a foundation for next-generation smart-bin systems, environmental monitoring tools, and automated sorting lines.
 Its deployment capability contributes to cleaner waste streams, better recycling outcomes, and more sustainable waste management practices across public and private environments.
 ## Articles published / References
-1. J. Smith, A. Johnson, and K. Brown, ”Challenges in municipal waste management: A global perspective,” Journal of Environmental Management, vol. 245, pp. 123-135, 2022.
+1. J. Smith, A. Johnson, and K. Brown, ”Challenges in municipal waste management: A global perspective,” Journal of Environmental Management, vol. 245, pp. 123-135, 2022.
 2. World Bank, ”What a Waste 2.0: A Global Snapshot of Solid Waste Management to 2050,” World Bank Publications, Washington, DC, 2018.
 3. A. Chen, M. Wang, and L. Zhang, ”Deep learning applications in